xsf/xmpp.org/content/pages/uses/internet-of-things.md

 Content_layout: multiple-columns
 ---

 **XMPP** is an excellent protocol for use within *Internet of Things*.
 The aim of this page, is to give a brief introduction to how XMPP can help build solid, secure and interoperable devices, services and applications for the *Internet of Things*.
+It is meant as a simple portal for people interested in IoT, providing links to more detailed information on each subject.

 ## A definition for the Internet of Things